BNamericas - Copec Voltex powering Chile’s electromobilit...

 Copec Voltex powering Chile’s electromobility push

-Copec Voltex believes that that Chile has now reached a turning point in terms of infrastructure that will eventually lead to electric vehicles being able to be compete with traditional cars.
+Copec Voltex, the electric vehicle division of Chile's Copec holding group, believes the country is turning a corner in electromobility, as EV prices begin to come down while battery-charging infrastructure expands.

-“From our point of view, in two to four years from now, private electric vehicles will have competitive prices in comparison with diesel ones, thanks to lower battery prices," the firm’s CEO Andrea Castro, told BNamericas.
+“In two to four years, private electric vehicles will have competitive prices compared to diesel-fueled cars thanks to lower battery prices," Copec Voltex CEO Andrea Castro tells BNamericas.

-In addition to lower operating costs for electric vehicles, technological improvements and the development of an efficient charging network will make electromobility closer to becoming a reality,” she added.

-She also pointed to the expansion of charging infrastructure, as there are now over 600 public-access charging points across the country.

-This new terminal will initially serve 40 buses using the same standard as those in Santiago’s RED system.
+Meanwhile, Chile's charging network has expanded to 600 public-access charging stations across the country.
+Copec Voltex and Enel have driven the charging network's expansion, with help from ABB Chile and CGE.

-“This is in line with our objective to decentralize electromobility,” Castro said, adding that Copec Voltex will also work to expand its public charging network across the country this year.
-To achieve this, it has partnerships with carmakers such as Nissan, JMC and Porsche, among others, to install household chargers for the private market.
+“This is in line with our objective to decentralize electromobility,” Castro says, adding that Copec Voltex will work to expand its public charging network as well as continue to install residential charging stations in partnership with automakers Nissan, JMC and Porsche.

-The firm will also continue to support its clients in the industrial sector with solutions adapted to their specific needs.

 Subscribe to the most trusted business intelligence platform in Latin America.
 Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.